Developer-KI/BSc-Thesis/README.md

 | **Holm-Bonferroni**    | Step-down FWER correction applied within pre-specified hypothesis families (not across all comparisons jointly)      |

 Four hypothesis families are tested separately: (1) HMVA vs. return-based active strategies (MVO-EK, MHRP-EK); (2) HMVA vs. passive benchmarks (EW, SPY-100); (3) HMVA-mv vs. risk-only strategies (GMV-EK, HRP-E); (4) HMVA-mv vs. passive benchmarks.
 Rejection within one family is not interpreted as evidence for a global claim of superiority across all benchmarks.

 ---

-## Limitations

-1. **Single market/asset class:** The evaluation covers large-cap US equities only; results may not generalise to international markets, small-caps, or multi-asset universes.
-2. **Transaction costs:** The main backtest uses zero costs.
-HMVA turnover ≈ 1.13 monthly; at 10 bps per unit, annual drag reduces the Sharpe advantage but the ranking remains favorable through 30 bps.
-3. **Price returns:** `DlyClose` excludes dividends.
-Both HMVA and benchmarks are affected equally by the approximately 1.5–2% annual dividend yield.
-4. **Single path:** All statistics are estimated from one historical path.
-The block-bootstrap Sharpe test addresses serial dependence but cannot account for luck across a unique 25-year window.
-5. **Design choices:** The brute-force threshold, EWMA half-life, cluster Sharpe proxies, and Kalman gain proxies have not been fully sensitivity-tested.
-Some in-sample design bias may remain despite the point-in-time backtest.
-6. **Heuristic validation:** The contiguous-cut split heuristic is validated on the split objective, not on realized portfolio performance.

----